mriotorto33/HumanisKind/README.md

 | `ipfsUrl`   | IPFS URI (e.g. `ipfs://Qm...`)       |
 | `txHash`    | Blockchain transaction hash          |

-# HumanisKind (HIK) SDK License Agreement (Version 1.0)
+## ⚖️ License & IP Agreement: Evaluation Only (Commercial FSL Available)

-**Copyright (c) 2026 Martín Riotorto & Federico Brubacher.**
+**Copyright (c) 2026 Martín Riotorto & Matías Mospan.**

-## 1. Overview
-This license governs the use of the HumanisKind (HIK) SDK ("The Software").
-The Software is provided as "Visible Source" for the purpose of transparency in human provenance and AI ethics auditing.

-## 2. Permitted Use (Non-Commercial)
+This public repository is provided as **"Visible Source"** exclusively for transparency, academic research, and security auditing.
+We believe in the "Fair Source" paradigm: the enterprise market requires absolute code visibility to verify deterministic compliance, but the foundational creators require protection against unauthorized commercial exploitation.

+### 1. Public Repo Rights (Non-Commercial & Evaluation)
-You are permitted to view, download, and use The Software for:
+By accessing this public repository, you are granted a limited right to view, download, and test this Software locally strictly for:
-* Personal, non-commercial projects.
+* Independent security and compliance auditing.
-* Academic research and educational purposes.
+* Academic research.
-* Evaluation and integration testing (up to 30 days).
+* Local, non-production integration testing.

-## 3. Commercial Use (Requires License)
+### 2. Commercial & Production Use (Requires FSL License)
-Commercial use of The Software is strictly prohibited without a valid, paid subscription.
-This includes, but is not limited to:
-* Integrating the SDK into a for-profit application or middleware.
-* Using the SDK for internal business e-governance or provenance tracking.
-* Providing paid services based on the HIK Registry.

-**To obtain a Commercial License, please subscribe to a plan at: https://www.humaniskind.com**

-## 4. Restrictions
-* **No Redistribution:** You may not redistribute the source code or derivatives under a different license (e.g., MIT, GPL).
-* **No Unofficial Contributors:** Contributions to the official repository are restricted to authorized personnel (Martín Riotorto & Luiza) to maintain the integrity of the Human Provenance standard.

-## This repository is Source Visible for integrity auditing purposes only.
-The recursive fragment-chaining logic (Root_n) and the Atomic Fail-Close mechanism are proprietary innovations of HumanisKind.
-Cloning for the purpose of reverse-engineering or derivative work without a license is strictly prohibited

-## 5. Termination
-Failure to comply with the terms of this license or failure to maintain a paid subscription for commercial use will result in the immediate termination of your right to use The Software.
+**Using this Software for internal business operations, commercial services, or deploying it into any production environment (e.g., live HR workflows, public APIs) is STRICTLY PROHIBITED without a valid Commercial License.**

+Organizations requiring production deployment to satisfy regulatory frameworks (such as the EU AI Act or NYC LL144) must acquire the **Functional Source License (FSL-1.1-ALv2)** through a formal agreement with the HumanisKind lead architects.

+### 3. The Enterprise FSL Advantage
+When an organization executes a commercial agreement and acquires the FSL-1.1-ALv2 license, they unlock:
+* **Unlimited Internal Production Use:** Full legal rights to deploy the deterministic governance engine within their own infrastructure (e.g., GCP Kubernetes sidecars).
+* **Delayed Open Source Publication (DOSP):** To mathematically eliminate vendor lock-in, the specific version of the code licensed to the enterprise will automatically and irrevocably convert to the permissive **Apache License Version 2.0** exactly 24 months after the agreement.

 ---

-*“Ensuring AI remains human-centric through transparent, ethical middleware.”*
+### 💼 Enterprise Integrations & Partnerships
+For organizations requiring deep infrastructural integration (e.g., GCP Kubernetes sidecar orchestration, Go runtime migrations, and SLA-backed support), the HIK team offers dedicated Non-Recurring Engineering (NRE) engagements.

+Please reach out directly to the Lead Architects to discuss Enterprise deployment requirements, NRE engagements, and the activation of the FSL commercial license.

+---

+### 🙏 Acknowledgments & Special Thanks
+Special thanks to **Federico Brubacher** for his invaluable contribution as an external Strategic Advisor.
+His independent validation of the HIK architecture against global scalability and Big Tech standards—particularly his rigorous testing of the hardware enclaves—has been instrumental in ensuring the enterprise-grade readiness of this protocol.